 The Stone Gate can be used in schools as a way to explore the topic of climate change and sustainable living.
 Please read these notes if you are a teacher and interested in using the book in class.
 I’m also happy to work with teachers to adapt these notes.
 Feel free to email me.

-One of the reasons, I think, is that it doesn’t seem real.
+The key reason, I think, is it doesn’t seem real.
 We hear a lot of facts and figures, but we can’t quite imagine what it all means.
 What will climate change be like?
 Paradoxically, I think, things only seem real if we can imagine them.
 So The Stone Gate began as an attempt to imagine what climate change will actually be like, not in some dim and distant future, but in the near-future.

 The Stone Gate also explores “hunter-gathering” life – a way of living still found in various places around the world, and once common to all our ancestors.